igrep/lovely-commune/README.md

 ## How to Play

 0. Go to http://lovely-commune.igreque.info/ (Mobile browsers are also supported).
+0. Adjust the window size to show the entire heart symbol
 0. Trace `L O V E` like below :arrow_down:.

 ![](/how2play.gif)